-Thai food is delicious, it combines a mixture of flavors like no other… sour, sweet, salty, bitter, spicy combined with fresh ingredients.
+Thai food is delicious, it combines a mixture of flavors like no other… sour, sweet, salty, bitter, and spicy combined with fresh ingredients.
 We had such a good time in Thailand trying different dishes.
 It was a delight for our palate.
 We liked it so much that we decided to have a Thai cooking class in Chiang Mai, making this trip also a cooking vacation!